WPS Rate Hike for 2027 and 2028

 On April 1, Wisconsin Public Service Corp.
 (WPS) filed an application to change electric rates in 2027 and 2028.

 WPS is seeking total increases of $165 million over the next two years (2027-28) for its electric and natural gas utilities.
-This case comes after WPS customers already saw double-digit hikes phased in over the last four years.
+This case comes after WPS customers endured double-digit hikes phased in over the last four years.
 Find out more about the last case here.

-CUB will be actively involved in the case, searching for savings and opportunities to pare back the size of the increase.
+CUB is actively involved in the case, searching for savings and opportunities to pare back the size of the increase.
 Here are some key facts about the utility’s proposal in this case:

 In PSC case 6690-UR-129, WPS is requesting: